benyap/exceptional-errors/README.md

 #### Example 3

-Pass a cause as well as structured data to **EError** to make it easier to programatically handle and process errors.
+Pass a cause and structured data to **EError** to make it easier to programatically handle and process errors.
 You can easily access the `cause` and `info` for debugging.